smlavine/scripts/README.md

 All scripts in this repository are licensed under the terms of the Mozilla Public License, v.
 2.0.
 See [LICENSE][0] for more details.

-# Contact

-To contact me, Sebastian LaVine, send an email to <mail@smlavine.com>.

 [0]: https://git.sr.ht/~smlavine/scripts/tree/master/item/LICENSE